A blogroll is a list of hyperlinks pointing to external websites or web pages displayed on your sidebar menu.

-The ‘Add New Links’ page includes a number of sections:
+The ‘Add New Links’ page has several sections:

 Name, Web Address & Description

-Enter your link details in this section …
+Enter details about your link in this section …

-- Slug: The slug is the web address part of the link category name.
-Use lowercase letters only without spaces (use hyphens to separate words).
+- Slug: The slug shows up in the web address of the link category.
+It must be in lowercase letters and contain no spaces (use hyphens to separate words).

-- Description: Some themes may display your link category description.
-(Optional)
+- Description: Some themes may display a link category description.

 Categories & Target

-After typing in your link details, select a Category and Target for your link …
+Select a Category and Target for the new link …

-(Categories & Target area – Add New Link screen)
+(Categories & Target fields – Add New Link screen)

-In the Categories section, select one of the link categories you have already added, or click on ’+ Add New Category’ to create a new category link.
+In the Categories section, select one of the link categories you’ve already created, or click on ’+ Add New Category’ to create a new category link.

-- _none means that when visitors click on your link, they will leave your site and a new website or page will load in your web browser window instead.
+- _none means that when a visitor clicks on the link, they will leave your site and a new site or page will load in your browser window instead.

 Link Relationship XFN

-This section provides some additional link functionality …
+This area provides some additional link functionality …

-Link Relationship (XFN) – XFN stands for XML Friends Network – lets you define your relationship to the linked person.
-For example, if you work with Logan Jones and you link to his blog, you would probably tick co-worker or colleague.
+Link Relationship (XFN) – XFN (XML Friends Network) is a way to define your relationship with the linked person.
+For example, if you work with Mia Jones and you link to her blog, you would probably tick co-worker or colleague.

-XFN relationships are optional.
-You can leave everything in this section blank and all your links will work just fine.
-XFN makes your links more understandable to some sites and search engines that use this information.
+XFN relationships are optional for WordPress links.
+You can leave everything in this section blank and all of your links will work just fine.
+XFN makes the links defined on your site more understandable to some websites and search engines that use this information.

-rel – This field specifies the ‘rel’ attribute that will be assigned to your link.
-The rel attribute is used to define the relationship between the current document and the linked document.
-For example, if you don’t want search engines to follow your link, enter nofollow into this field.
-Other ‘rel’ attributes include author, start, help, index, etc. Separate multiple ‘rel’ keywords with spaces.
+rel – This field lets you specify the ‘rel’ attribute that will be assigned to your link.
+The rel attribute defines the relationship between the current document and the linked document.
+For example, if you don’t want search engines to follow your link, type nofollow into this field.
+Separate multiple ‘rel’ attributes with spaces.

-You can learn more about XFN by visiting this site:
+You can learn more about XFN by visiting the site below:

 The last section of the Add New Link’ screen allows you to specify Advanced features for your links (some themes will ignore this.
-You can leave these fields empty unless you have a reason to use them) …
+You can ignore this section, unless there’s a good reason to use it) …

 - Image Address: Specify an image to be displayed with the link.
-To use this feature, add the URL of your image and make sure that your image is small (around 16×16 like a favicon).
+Add an image URL and make sure that your image is small (around 16×16 like a favicon).

-- RSS Address: If your theme allows it, the link’s RSS feed can display next to your link.
+- RSS Address: If your theme allows it, the RSS feed associated with the link will display next to your link.

 - Notes: Add notes about the link in this section for your own internal reference.

-- Rating: Add a rating score to the link if you would like to sort links by rating (see the ‘Links’ widget section below).
+- Rating: You can add a rating score to the link if you would like to sort links by rating (see the ‘Links’ widget section below).

-Enter information in the above fields or just leave this section ignore this section.
+Enter information in the above fields or just leave this section blank.

-When you have finished adding information about your link, click on the Add Link button to save your new link …
+When you have finished adding your new link information, click on the Add Link button to update your link settings …

 (Click on Add Link to update your link settings)

-Note: If you tick Keep this link private, the link will not be visible in your Links section …
+Note: If you select the Keep this link private checkbox, your link will not be visible when links are displayed on your site …

 (Make your links private)

-Making a link private allows you to toggle its visibility on and off without deleting it (this is useful if you want your link to display during certain periods and hide it after it’s no longer required) …
+Making a link private lets you toggle link visibility on or off without deleting it (this is useful if you would like a link to display during certain periods and hide it afterwards) …

 (Toggle link visibility on and off)

-To view a list of all the links you have added, select Links > All Links in the WP dashboard menu …
+To see all the links you have created, select Links > All Links in the main dashboard navigation menu …

-This loads the ‘Links’ screen in your browser.
-The list of links displays all your links and link information (e.g. link URL, link categories, rating, etc.) …
+You will be taken to the ‘Links’ page.
+The list of links displays your links and link information (e.g. link URL, link categories, rating, etc.) …

-Tip: To view additional options in the list of links, click on the ‘Screen Options’ tab at the top of your screen …
+Tip: To view or hide information in the list of links, click on the ‘Screen Options’ tab near the top of the screen …

-Display/hide information on your Links table by selecting/deselecting their check boxes …
+Display/hide information on your table of links by ticking/unticking their check boxes …

-To edit a link in the Link Manager, select Links > All Links in your dashboard menu to bring up your links table …
+To modify a link, go to your WP dashboard menu and choose Links > All Links to bring up your links page …

-Select the link you want to edit and click on Edit to bring up the link’s information …
+Select the item you want to edit and click on Edit to bring up the item’s link details …

-- Click the Update Link button to save your link details,
+- Click on Update Link to save your link details,

-- Click on Visit Link to see your link and make sure that you have set up your link’s URL correctly (the link will open in a new window),
+- Click on Visit Link to view your link and make sure that you have set up its URL correctly (the link will open in a new window),

 - Click Delete to delete the link from your list if you no longer require it …

 (Edit Link: Update Link button)

-To delete a link, go to your WP admin menu and click on Links > All Links …
+To remove a link, go to the main dashboard menu and choose Links > All Links …

-You can delete links individually, delete multiple links, or delete all your links at once.
+You can delete links individually, delete multiple links, or perform a bulk delete.

-To delete individual links, hover your cursor over the link that you want to remove and click Delete …
+To delete individual links, hover your cursor over the link you want removed and click Delete …

-To delete a number of links at once, either click on the checkboxes next to individual items that you want to remove, or select all links by clicking on the main check box next to the ‘Name’ column header at the top of the list …
+To delete a number of links at once, either click on the checkboxes next to individual links that you want to delete, or select all links by clicking on the check box next to the ‘Name’ column header at the top of the list …

-Choose Delete from the ‘Bulk Actions’ pull-down menu, and click Apply to remove all selected links …
+Choose Delete from the ‘Bulk Actions’ drop-down menu, and click Apply to remove your selected links …

 (Link deletion message)